What Can I Expect During my Appointment?

 I Think My Baby Has a Tongue Tie.
 Can You Address That at the BFC?

 Our medical providers are skilled at identifying tongue ties and evaluating their impact on breastfeeding.
-If you feel that infant tongue tie may be affecting your breastfeeding, please call us to make an appointment.
+If you feel that infant tongue tie may be affecting your breastfeeding, please call us to discuss.